-This is where the CPU, or processor, plugs in.
-Modern computers all have large cooling devices on top of the CPU, normally consisting of a block of metal with fins and a fan.
-The socket is carefully designed so the processor will only fit in the right way around.
+This is where the CPU (or processor) goes.
+A lot of modern computers will have large cooling devices on top of the CPU, usually consisting of a block of metal with fins and a fan, to keep it from overheating.
+The socket is designed so the processor will only fit in the right way round.

-Most desktop PCs have either two or four slots for RAM.
-More slots mean you can fit more RAM, up to the maximum specified in the motherboard’s manual.
-In laptops, RAM slots are often the only part of the motherboard the user can replace.
+A lot of desktop PCs will have either two or four slots for RAM, with more slots meaning that you can fit more RAM.
+In laptops, RAM is usually the only part of the motherboard that users can replace.

 3. Expansion slots

-These are for adding extra components to your PC, such as graphics or sound cards.
-There are two main types of expansion slots: PCI Express and the now-obsolete PCI.
-PCI Express slots come in three sizes and speed ratings: x1, x4, and x16, to suit different types of card.
+Expansion slots allow users to add extra components to the PC, such as a graphics card or sound card.
+There are two main types of expansion slots: PCI Express, and the now obsolete PCI.

 4. Storage connectors

-These connectors are for mechanical hard disks, solid-state storage devices (SSDs) and optical storage devices such as DVD writers.
+Storage connectors are for mechanical hard disks, solid-state storage devices (SSDs) and optical storage devices, such as DVD writers.

 5. Keyboard and mouse PS/2 connectors

-Most keyboards and mice now connect over USB, but there are still some models that use the older round PS/2 connector, which can still be found even on new motherboards.
+While most keyboards and mice now connect over USB, some models still use the older PS/2 connector, which is still featured on some new motherboards.